headwindz/headwindz.run/articles/You need to know curry.md

 sum(1,2)(3); //6
 ```

 Have a deep look, what we want to achieve is that when the function *sum* receives the arguments it expects (i.e. three numbers), it will compute their sum and return the value.
-Otherwise, it will keep returning another function (e.g. sum(1) and sum(1,2) both return another function) which can be invoked with more number.
+Otherwise, it will keep returning another function (e.g. sum(1) and sum(1,2) both return another function) which can be invoked with more numbers.
 This is Curry!

 ```javascript
 function curry(fn) { //Let's ignore the function context for simplicity